Frequently asked questions.

 Please be respectful of the health of our artists and other clients.
 If you’re sick, reach out to us to reschedule ASAP.
 Make sure you’re completely honest about any medical conditions you have.
 As long as the procedure itself doesn’t pose a danger to your health, you’re welcome to get tattooed.
 We follow strict sanitizing protocols to limit the risk to artists or other clients.

-can i get tattooed while pregnant or nursing?
+Can i get tattooed while pregnant or nursing?

 Out of an abundance of caution, our artists will not knowingly tattoo anyone who is pregnant.
 And while there’s no evidence to suggest that tattooing poses a risk to a breastfeeding mother’s baby, there’s always the possibility of developing an infection during the healing process and medications used to treat that are incompatible with nursing.

-how long will the procedure take?
+How long will the procedure take?

 Are there any limits to what (or where) my artist will tattoo?